The 3 Requirements

 - Make abundant and sincere istighfār (seeking forgiveness from Allah (subḥānahū wa taʿālā)), and stay away from sins.
 Restore people’s rights if you have wronged them or taken anything unjustly.

 - Give Ṣadaqah as it wards off calamity (Bayhaqī).
 The Messenger of Allah ﷺ said: “Treat your sick by giving Ṣadaqah.”
 (Bayhaqī)

 - Remove animate pictures from the home.
 Any amulets (ta‘wīdh) which contain illegible text or invokes upon other than Allah should also be taken out and disposed of in a river.

 - Remain in a state of wuḍū through the day and also sleep with wuḍū.

 Click here to download the text of the Arabic Ruqyah

-- One may recite directly into the hands, blowing into them and rubbing them over the body.
-One can also recite whilst placing the hands over the part of the body that is in pain.
+- Recite directly into your hands, blowing into them and rubbing them over the body.
+You may also recite whilst placing your hands over the part of the body that is in pain.

-- One may recite and blow on water.
-Keep the mouth close to the water, breathe into it and repeatedly blow over it.
-This can be used for drinking and bathing.
-Olive oil and other Sunnah medicines can be recited upon and applied to the body.
+- You may recite and blow on water.
+Keep your mouth close to the water, breathe into it and repeatedly blow over it.
+This can be used for drinking and bathing (see p.15).
+Olive oil and other Sunnah medicines can also be recited upon and applied to the body. .

-- When reciting on others, place the hand on the forehead of the affected person (maḥram only), or on the part of the body in pain, recite and blow.
+- When reciting on others, place your hand on the forehead of the affected person (maḥram or spouse only), or on the part of the body in pain, then recite and blow.